tandonravi/RTandon.github.io/_pages/team.md

       <p style="font-size: 18px;">Payel Bhattacharjee</p>
     </td>
     <td>
-      <p>Payel Bhattacharjee started the PhD program at the University of Arizona in 2022.
-She have received my Bachelors of Technology (B.Tech) degree from KIIT University, Bhubaneswar, India.
-Before joining UoA, she have worked as an Associate Software Engineer at Bosch Global Software Technologies (BGSW) from 2021 to 2022.
+      <p>Payel Bhattacharjee started the PhD program in the Electrical and Computer Engineering Department at the University of Arizona in 2022.
+She have received her B.S. degree from KIIT University.
+She worked as an Associate Software Engineer at Bosch Global Software Technologies from 2021 to 2022.
 Her current research focuses on Trustworthy Machine Learning, Differential Privacy, Causal Inference and Causal Graph Discovery. </p>
     </td>
   </tr>
 </table>